EmmaLiTsai/recoverKBTDR/README.md

 There are six main recovery steps that are achieved in this package:

-1. Scan centering and zero-offset correction
+1. Scan centering
 2. Arc removal
+3. Zero offset correction
-3. X-axis transformation to dates & times
+4. X-axis transformation to dates & times
-4. Interpolation between missing points
+5. Interpolation between missing points
-5. Y-axis transformation to depth
+6. Y-axis transformation to depth
-6. Spline smoothing
+7. Spline smoothing

 ## Installation